urvikasingh/AURA-/README.md

 4. Context is injected into a controlled prompt
 5. Google Gemini generates an answer **only from the retrieved context**

+If no relevant context is found, Tech AI explicitly responds that it does not have enough information instead of guessing.
 This design ensures:

 * Reduced hallucinations